Therapy for Individuals

 Choosing a partner in your ADHD journey can make all the difference.
 We’re passionate about helping you thrive by blending compassion, real-world tools, and a commitment to helping you discover your unique strengths.
 Here’s what sets us apart:

-Dr. Ashley Welch, PsyD
+Meet Ashley Welch, Psy.D.

 Dr. Welch approaches ADHD therapy with deep understanding of how neurodivergence intersects with emotional experiences and relationships.